RHexMan/RHex/RUtils/RichGSL/RichGSL_README.md

 `cp RichGSL.pm RichGSL/lib/RichGSL.pm`

 The next step should have been trivial, but due to an "incorrectable bug" in `h2xs`, you need to do something more elaborate.
-Copy all the files in `RichGSL_Source` into `RHex_XS`.
-Then
+Run

 ```
 cp rc_ode_solver_kluge.h RichGSL/rc_ode_solver.h